MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-do-admins-users-see.md

 **More information for this scenario:**

--   For more information how Azure RMS works with Exchange Online, see [Exchange Online and Exchange Server](how-applications-support-azure-rights-management.md#BKMK_ExchangeIntro) in the [How Applications Support Azure Rights Management](how-applications-support-azure-rights-management.md) topic.
+-   For more information about how Azure RMS works with Exchange Online, see [Exchange Online and Exchange Server](how-applications-support-azure-rights-management.md#BKMK_ExchangeIntro) in the [How Applications Support Azure Rights Management](how-applications-support-azure-rights-management.md) topic.

 -   For step-by-step instructions to configure Exchange Online for Azure RMS, see [Exchange Online: IRM Configuration](configuring-applications-for-azure-rights-management.md#BKMK_ExchangeOnline) in the [Configuring Applications for Azure Rights Management](configuring-applications-for-azure-rights-management.md) topic.